 Once upon a time (before the 1950s), producers and their assistants were in charge of selecting actors for film and television roles.

 As Hollywood grew, however, so did the number of talented actors seeking work there.
-A new job emerged: the casting director.
+Thus emerged a new job — the casting director.

-They also have to have excellent people skills — both with actors and producers — because they’ll be expected to deal with all kinds of personalities on a daily basis.
+They also have to have excellent people skills — both with actors and producers — because they’ll be expected to deal with all kinds of personalities daily.

 The Importance Of Casting In A Film Production